 - No video recording or photography for the purpose of business to promote other ranges or retail stores.

 MEMBERS AND GUESTS

-- Members are welcome to bring one licensed and one unlicensed guest each visit.
+- Members are welcome to bring one licensed and one unlicensed guest, or 2 licensed per visit.

 - All guests will register at the office and pay a $20.00 per day pass fee, or with the RSO.
 CASH Only

 - Guests are not welcome to bring restricted handguns onto the property

 - You and your guest must share one shooting bench.
 It is your responsibility to supervise your guests (licensed and unlicensed).

 - At no time should there be more than 2 people at the bench?

 - You will be responsible for your guest’s infraction and behavior while at the range.